-The diverse range of natural areas located within the City of Joondalup support an abundance of plant and animal species.
-The long-term protection of biodiversity values within the City is critical to ensuring the conservation of unique habitat which supports iconic local species such as the Long-necked Tortoise, Carnaby's Black-Cockatoo and Graceful Sun-moth.
+The diverse range of natural areas located within the City of Joondalup support an abundance of plant and animals species.
+The long-term protection of biodiversity values within the City is critical to ensuring the conservation of unique habitat which supports iconic local species such as the Long-necked Tortoise, Carnaby's Cockatoo and Graceful Sunmoth.